AdaCore/training_material/courses/rust_essentials/060_references/05_slices.rst

 What Are Slices?
 ------------------

-- A view into memory owned by another variable
+- View into memory owned by another variable
-  - Must be a contiguous sequence (like an Array)
+  - Must be contiguous sequence (like an Array)
 - Refer to data stored elsewhere
-- Default range (:rust:`..`): First bound inclusive, last bound exclusive
-  - Inclusive range (:rust:`..=`): Both bounds are inclusive
-  - Indexes start at 0
+- Use zero-based indexing
+  - Are inclusive of the starting bound but exclusive of the end
+    - Using :rust:`..`
+  - Unless explicitly marked as inclusive
+    - Using :rust:`..=`

 .. code:: rust